Death Panels: Does Mortality Matter in Superhero Comics?

 Any of these characters might still come back, of course.
 Yet conscientious writers should avoid perpetuating the idea that women like these are dispensable, because walking back a death is easy; walking back the stigma that women are less valuable than men is much tougher to do.

 The deaths of Rogue and Scarlet Witch don't qualify as fridging deaths, to my mind -- not only because they will inevitably be undone, but because these are established characters in their own right.
 They died as a dramatic beat in their own stories, not in service to someone else's story.

 The certainty that they'll come back doesn't mean that their deaths weren't dramatic, just that the drama should be understood in the context of the medium -- not as death, but as a tragic pause.
 Those characters are absent, and fans won't get to read about them next month.
 That's the price of death - and if you love those characters, the price is high enough.

 Perhaps that's why the knowledge that a character as significant as Rogue can't really die does not stop readers from fretting about it.
 Willing suspension of disbelief plays its part; there are readers who genuinely believe that Peter Parker is dead forever and Otto Octavius has permanently replaced him as Spider-Man.

 Spider-Man will come back, just as Captain America and Superman did before him, and Marvel knew that when they killed him.
 Even Mettle will return at some point.
 Dennis Hopeless may or may not have a plan for it, but you can be sure some writer out there cares enough to make it happen.

-From a writer’s perspective, death is a narrative beat.
-From a reader’s perspective, death is character cancellation.
-No matter how many times death in superhero comics is undone, death still have value as both of those things.
-That’s why it still works, and that’s why it will always work.
+From a writer's perspective, death is a narrative beat.
+From a reader's perspective, death is character cancellation.
+No matter how many times death in superhero comics is undone, death still has value as both of those things.
+That's why it still works, and that's why it will always work.
 Death is a compelling story.
-And it’s much preferable at that distance.
+And it's much preferable at that distance.